MayamaTakeshi/unimrcp_experiments/README.md

 ## Testing with mrcp_client:

-Then you can use https://github.com/MayamaTakeshi/mrcp_client like this:
+Outside the container (so that you can have access to audio devices), you can use an MRCP client like https://github.com/MayamaTakeshi/mrcp_client

+and test Speech Synth:
 ```
 node speechsynth_client.js 127.0.0.1 8060 en-US somevoice "Hello World"
 ```
-or
+or Speech Recog:
 ```
 node speechrecog_client.js 127.0.0.1 8060 en-US artifacts/hello_there.wav builtin:speech/transcribe
 ```